dldl/chatbot-platform/README.md

 }
 ```

 Reply will be returned immediately.
-Asynchronous replies are not (yet) supported.
+Asynchronous replies are also supported using tags.
+Enable the `AsynchronousMessageAction` and add
+to your body a `tags: ['ASYNC_GET']` or `tags: ['ASYNC_SAVE']` to get or save a message.
+Messages are removed from the SQLite database
+when read.
+This can be used with your own actions to append the required tag to the message when needed.

 ## Provided features